On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 In such a situation, the Buy option is chosen predominantly to get things done by cheap contractors.
 The lower salaries paid by these companies rather reflect their actual poor profitability and possibly also their poor liquidity.

-On a global level, the average income of project managers in customer projects was insignificantly higher than that
+On a global level, the average income of project managers in customer projects was insignificantly higher than that of their colleagues from internal projects.
+Comparing the median values of the two groups instead, internal projects had slightly better pay, as shown in Table 1.

 We are grateful to everyone who spent time filling in the survey form.